 Hope Valley, Alpine County

-South of Lake Tahoe, Hope Valley’s dense aspen groves offer nearly psychedelic displays of glowing golds, opulent oranges, and traffic-stopping reds.
+South of Lake Tahoe, Hope Valley’s dense aspen groves offer nearly traffic-stopping displays of glowing golds, opulent oranges, and brilliant reds.
 Start your drive from the west on Highway 88 in Jackson or Pioneer, then wind your way uphill until you top out at Carson Pass.
-A sharp descent drops you into Hope Valley, where you'll pull over every quarter-mile to snap another photo.
-Aspen groves are everywhere you look, but especially showy aspen stands are found near Red Lake, Wylder Hope Valley Resort (previously Sorenson's), and Woods Lake Campground.
-For even more aspen glory, take a side trip on Highway 89 into Markleeville.
+A sharp descent plunges you into Hope Valley, where you'll pull over every quarter-mile to snap another photo.
+Aspens border both sides of the highway, but especially showy stands are found near Red Lake and Wylder Hope Valley Resort.
+For even more aspen glory, take a side trip north on Highway 89 over Luther Pass into Meyers and South Lake Tahoe.
+Gorgeous groves show off their colors all the way north to Emerald Bay.

 Nevada City and Grass Valley, Nevada County